Web Content Accessibility Guidelines: Understanding WCAG 2.0

 - Level A: This is the minimum degree of accessibility and covers basic web accessibility.

-- Level AA: This is considered the mid-range degree of accessibility and covers the most common barriers people with disabilities encounter online.
-Level AA is considered the standard conformance degree.
+- Level AA: This is considered the international standard of accessibility and addresses the most common barriers people with disabilities encounter online.

 - Level AAA: This is the highest degree of conformance and is considered the uppermost level that can be reached for accessibility.
 This includes providing additional accessibility features such as videos with sign language interpretation or enhanced color contrast ratios.